Drallee/Loot-Chest_mc_skript/README.md

 Changelogs
 and other things

-Buy the skript at https://mcskripts.dk/search/skripts/id/385
+Get the skript at https://mcskripts.dk/search/skripts/id/385